acsmirnova/TEG_Device_Simulations/README.md

 # Thermoelectric Generator (TEG) Analysis Project

 This project analyzes and optimizes thermoelectric energy harvesting devices through theoretical calculations, COMSOL simulations, and machine learning analysis.
+See an interactive presentation of the results on the streamlit application: https://tegdevicesimulations.streamlit.app/

 ## Project Overview